 Click “Add” to create a new order, or double-click on an existing order to make changes.

 Your practice can have one or more orders that meet the same mandate or workflow need for your practice.
 For example, for depression screenings you might have different orders for a PHQ-9 and for other types of screening and followup.

 Review the order name and set any other configurable options.
 For example, you may want certain orders to be private by default, in which case you would deselect the “Include on Patient Reports” option.

-Review or Add SNOMED-CT Procedure Codes for Tracking
+Maybe: Review or Add SNOMED-CT Procedure Codes for Tracking

-When a patient has a positive result on a depression screening, your practice might perform a suicide risk assessment screening order.
+For example, when a patient has a positive result on a depression screening, your practice might perform a suicide risk assessment screening order.
 That order is tracked with SNOMED-CT procedure in order to report on a Clinical Quality Measure.